threefoldtech/home/README.md

   - Publicly hosted on https://hub.gig.tech
 - [0-stor](https://github.com/threefoldtech/0-stor):
   - Storage library used mainly to read and write data onto archive storage in an efficient manner

+  # Current Activity

+  - release everything as required for large scale archiving project (9.5.0 & 1.5.x)
+  - release everything required for the ThreeFold Grid (9.6.0 & 1.6.0)
+  -